jdcarey128/Crate/README.md

 - React storybook demonstrating UI components for web
 - Server side rendering
 - Multi-package setup and dev scripts for an automated dev experiance
+- Authorized user can edit profile information
+- Authorized users can see order history information
+- Authorized users can edit delivery date for upcoming orders

 ## Useful for